 On October 21, 2015, policies previously housed in the NMSU Policy Manual were replicated in the First Edition of the Administrative Rules and Procedures of NMSU (the ARP) as the first step in a project to restructure and update NMSU system policies and procedures.
-On December 9, 2016, the Board of Regents adopted Policy 6.00 and repealed the many operational policies and procedures listed above as Rules from the RPM.
+On December 9, 2016, the Board of Regents adopted Policy 6.00, repealing from the Regents Policy Manual the operational policies and procedures listed above, and leaving them intact as Rules within the ARP.

-Academic Units - Creating, Reorganizing, Relocating, Eliminating (See also Policy 2.50 Naming Policies)
+6.05 - Academic Units - Creating, Reorganizing, Relocating, Eliminating (See also Policy 2.50 Naming Policies)